guitrain/terraform-training-intermediate/labs/lab03-remote-state/exercise3/README.md

 ```
 HINT: The output value strings need to reference terraform_remote_state data source and the output name found in exercise 2 (and also listed above) for each attribute.
 An example can be found [here](https://www.terraform.io/docs/providers/terraform/d/remote_state.html_)

-The solution is also available in this lessons _solutions_ folder.
+The solution is also available in this labs _solutions_ folder.
 ```

 Save you updates and deploy the code: